JustinSDK/dotSCAD/docs/lib3x-bsearch.md

 ## Parameters

 - `sorted` : The sorted list.
-- `target` : The target vector or a function literal.
+- `target` : The target vector or a function literal that returns a negative integer, zero, or a positive integer as the element is less than, equal to, or greater than the value you want to search.

 ## Examples